 For older Ford automatics and certain imports, Type “F” is usually required.
 Most Fords since the 1980s require “Mercon” fluid, which is Ford’s equivalent of Dexron II.

-For General Motors, Chrysler and other imports, Dexron II is usually specified.
+For General Motors, Chrysler, and other imports, Dexron II is usually specified.

 NOTE: Some newer vehicles with electronically-controlled transmissions require Dexron IIe or Dexron III fluid.
 GM says its new long-life Dexron III fluid can be substituted for Dexron II in older vehicle applications.

 CAUTION: Using the wrong type of fluid can affect the way the transmission shifts and feels.
 Using Type F fluid in an application that calls for Dexron II may make the transmission shift too harshly.
-Using Dexron II in a transmission that requires Type F may allow the transmission to slip under heavy load, which can accelerate clutch wear.
+Using Dexron II in a transmission that requires Type F may allow the transmission to slip under a heavy load, which can accelerate clutch wear.